View this document as: a single page | multiple pages.

 • Physical security features (e.g., raised letters, holographic features, microprinting)

-• Techniques for assessing features (e.g., tools to be used, where tactile inspection is needed, manipulation to view specific features)
+• Techniques for assessing features (e.g., tools to be used, where tactile inspection is needed, manipulation required to view specific features)

 • Common indications of tampering (e.g., damage to the lamination, image modification)